virtual-labs/exp-microstructure-of-various-cast-irons-iitk/experiment/theory.md

 ●	<b><u>Manufacturing Processes:</u></b> The manufacturing process strongly influences the microstructure and properties of cast iron.
 The key manufacturing processes for cast iron include:<br><br>
 <b>1.
 Melting and Casting:</b> The process begins with melting iron and other alloying elements in a furnace.
 Once molten, the alloy is poured into molds to form the desired shape.
 The cooling rate during casting plays a significant role in determining the microstructure.
 Slow cooling promotes the formation of graphite flakes, while rapid cooling favors the development of nodular graphite.<br><br>
 <b>2.
 Alloying:</b> Alloying elements, such as silicon (Si), manganese (Mn), and sulfur (S), are added to control the microstructure and properties of the cast iron.
-For example, Silicon promotes graphite formation, while manganese enhances strength and ductility.<br>
+For example, Silicon promotes graphite formation, while manganese enhances strength and ductility.<br><br>
 <b>3.
 Heat Treatment:</b> Heat treatment processes like annealing and quenching refine the microstructure and enhance properties.
 Annealing can soften the material by converting cementite into graphite, while quenching can increase hardness by promoting martensite formation.<br>

 <b><u>Properties of Cast Iron:</u></b> Cast iron exhibits a wide range of properties, making it suitable for diverse applications.<br><br>